orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-perhaps simple inconsistent differences between different logic sustems as an example for superposed languages or do that at the rendering engine section with pixels

-Superposing of operators

----

 Can phrase the conceptual extremes as an assumption of halting at the boundary, clearly then you consteuct from there the idra, what if that wasn't the case - it not being the boundary at all.
 Hence the words pointing to some extreme are more accurately phrased as an assumption like that; "But there could be arbitrary structure there which is ignored"